KristoferSjhlm/getting_and_cleaning_data_project/README.md

 1. The R-script 'run_analysis.R'
 2. The "CodeBook.MD"-file that describe what the script does and what comes out.
-3. The tidy data text file that are the result of the 'run_analysis.R' script.
+3. The 'tidy_data.txt' file that are the result of the 'run_analysis.R' script.